 Kevlar® fibers are used in the production of clothing, accessories and equipment, making them safer and more durable.
+Kevlar properties are extraordinary.
 With five times greater strength than steel on a uniform weight basis, it is the fabric of protective clothing and accessories.
 One of the most famouse products made of kevlar fabric is the kevlar vest.

 It should be noted that Kevlar fabric also has its disadvantages.
 In particular, although there it boasts very high tensile strength, it is of very poor compression strength (crushing or squeezing resistance).
 That is why Kevlar material cannot substitute steel as the main building material in the construction of buildings, bridges and other structures where compression forces are common.

 Kevlar materials are an integral part of the composite panels.